 - 3.3.1.
 Project biologists shall prepare weekly reports throughout the year summarizing project operations.
 The weekly reports will provide an overview of how the project and the fish passage facilities operated during the week and an evaluation of resulting fish passage conditions.
 The reports shall include: - a. any out-of-criteria situations observed and subsequent corrective actions taken; - b. any equipment malfunctions, breakdowns, or damage along with a summary of resulting repair activities; - c. adult fishway control calibrations; - d.
 STS and VBS inspections; - e.
 AWS closures (i.e. cleaning times); - f. when trapping is occurring in the AFF; - g. any unusual activities which occurred at the project which may affect fish passage. - 3.3.2.
 The weekly reports shall cover a Sunday through Saturday period and they shall be e-mailed to CENWP-OD and other interested parties as soon as possible the following week, with a copy to RCC. - 3.3.3.
-The project biologists shall prepare an annual report by January 31, summarizing the operation of the project fish passage facilities for the previous year. - a.
-The report will cover from the beginning of one adult fish facility winter maintenance period to the beginning of the next.
+The project biologists shall prepare a memo for the record for any negative impact to fish or fishways.
+This memo will be sent to FPOM by the next working day.
+Items that shall be included in the memo are: - a.
+Time and date.